 Cons – overbuilt, no character

-On a completely different note, eight miles west of Albufeira is perhaps the worst example of over development in the Algarve: the town of Armação de Pêra, where a building frenzy years ago managed to eliminate all signs of the relaxed Algarve feeling: high-rise apartment building blocks sit empty for most of the year, cheap construction everywhere, too much traffic in the summer.
-Its saving grace is a pretty chapel in Romanesque style – Nossa Senhora da Rocha – said to be a place of pilgrimage of local fishermen for centuries.
+On a completely different note, eight miles west of Albufeira is perhaps the worst example of over development in the Algarve: the town of Armação de Pêra, where a building frenzy years ago managed to eliminate all signs of the authentic and relaxed Algarve feeling: high-rise apartment building blocks sit empty for most of the year, cheap construction everywhere, too much traffic in the summer.
+Its saving grace is a pretty chapel in Romanesque style – Nossa Senhora da Rocha – said to be a place of pilgrimage for local fishermen for centuries.

 Pros: calm town removed from the busy coast